 For groups or individuals wishing to book a half day excursion on the "Wave Chieftain" for a whale & dolphin tour or eco-trip, we have unpolluted waters, warmed by the Gulf Stream, pristine topography, colourful and spectacular scenery - and a great chance of seeing whales, dolphins, harbour porpoises, sunfish (also known as moon or mola / luna luna fish), seals & the occasional leatherback turtle and a great variety of birds.

-Although there are no guaranteed sightings, you'll have a great outing on board this large stable vessel with indoor and outdoor seating, a toilet on board, hot drinks, reference books, binoculars and all safety equipment under the Department of Marine licensing rules & regulations.
+Although there are no guaranteed sightings, this area is renowned for great whale watching.
+The whales are migratory, which means they spend much of the year travelling between summer feeding grounds at latitudes further north of Ireland and winter breeding grounds in tropical waters.
+They pass close to our coastline at certain times of the year.
+You'll have a great outing on board the Wave Chieftain which is a large stable vessel with indoor and outdoor seating, a toilet on board, hot drinks, reference books, binoculars and all safety equipment under the Department of Marine licensing rules & regulations.

 Irish waters provide some of the most important habitats for cetaceans (whales, dolphins and porpoises) in Europe.